aws-samples/amazon-dynamodb-labs/content/change-data-capture/overview/create-tables.en.md

 It will also create the OrdersHistory table in provisioned capacity mode to have 5 RCU, 5 WCU, a partition key named `pk` and a sort key named `sk`.

-For convenience, the output of the CLI command is stored to a file called `output.log`.

 * Copy the **create-table** commands below and paste them into your command terminal.
 * Execute the commands to to create two tables named Orders and OrdersHistory.